The Virtual Safari: VR isn't for Gamers alone anymore!

 - Hybrid tours where some participants join in person, others virtually.

-- Travel agencies offering “VR trial” experiences to help people choose which in-person tour suits them best.
+- Tour companies offering “VR trial” experiences to help people choose which in-person tour suits them best.

 Photos are courtesy of tirachardz & STB